nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_ponoff_srv.rst

    :local:
    :depth: 2

-The Generic Power OnOff Server controls the power up behavior of other models on its element.
+The Generic Power OnOff Server controls the power-up behavior of other models on its element.

 The Generic Power OnOff Server adds the following model instances in the composition data: